Certora/CertoraInit/README.md

 ## Mutation Testing
 The Certora Prover is integrated with <a href=https://www.certora.com/gambit>Gambit</a>, an open-source Solidity mutation testing tool.
 Mutation testing can give you an estimate of the coverage of your verification.

-To run the mutation test from this directory, run `certoraMutate --prover_conf certora/conf/default.conf --mutation_conf mutation/mutation.mconf`
+To run the mutation test from this directory, run `certoraMutate --conf certora/conf/default.conf`

-The advanced example `mutation/advanced_mutation.mconf` includes several advanced features of mutation tests, such as restricting mutation types and a manually crafted mutation.
+The advanced example `certora/conf/advanced_mutation.conf` includes several advanced features of mutation tests, such as restricting mutation types and a manually crafted mutation.
 Please read the <a href="https://docs.certora.com/en/latest/docs/gambit/gambit.html" target="_blank">Gambit</a> mutation to learn more.